zimolzak/priv-sec-movement/README.md

 Privacy and Security 101
 ========

+I've committed a PDF of version 0.1 of this handout, so people can get a feel for the formatting.

-See LaTeX file for the main content!
+See LaTeX file for the main and *updated* content!
 This Readme is mainly for supplementary content for the presenters, not for the main handout.
+The PDF won't *necessarily* be updated with each edit I make to the LaTeX source, because I don't like doing that in Git repositories.

 bring
 --------